Find a MINT Trainer

 Ken McMaster, Social Worker: Christchurch, Aotearoa - New Zealand

-Ken has worked in the family violence, sex offender and alcohol and drug sector for the past 35 years.
+Ken has worked in the family violence, sex offender and alcohol and drug sector for the past 38 years.
 He now runs HMA, a learning and development organisation specialising in programme design, workshop facilitation and supervision/coaching.
+Ken has worked extensively to bridge issues of criminal justice and family violence approaches with motivational interviewing.

 Dr Rod McQueen, physician: Central NSW, Australia